ru-fix/gradle-release-plugin/README.md

  * ru.fix.gradle.release.checkoutTag: Boolean - whether to left repository with checkouted tag or with checkouted release branch.
  Useful for pipelines.
  By default createRelease will left repository pointing to release branch.
- * ru.fix.gradle.release.releaseBranchVersion: String - which branch to select for release in x.y format.
-E.g. 1.2 specify that release should be created based on release/1.2 branch.
-By default current branch will be used.
+ * ru.fix.gradle.release.releaseBranch: String - which branch to select for release.
+E.g. `release/1.2` specify that release should be created based on `release/1.2` branch.
+By default current branch will be used in order to create release.

 ```
 # ----- before -----
-└─master  <-- current branch
+└─master
 └─release
   └─1.0
-  └─1.1
+  └─1.1 <-- current branch
+  └─2.0
+tag 1.0.0
-tag 1.0.1
+tag 1.1.0
 tag 1.1.1
-tag 1.1.2
-tag 1.1.3
+tag 2.0.0

-git checkout -b release/1.1
 gradle createRelease

 # ----- after -----